itsflores/itsflores/README.md

 ### Hi! 👋

-I'm currently working at RBC as a Software Developer Intern!

 ---

 Over the past few years I've had the chance to meet amazing people at Google and Deloitte Canada doing frontend development.